zachlatta/dungeon/README.md

 - @dungeon should invite @banker to the channel if it's not already in it
 - Goroutines to prevent blocking
+- Option to not require @mentions in replies (maybe? makes it way easier to play on mobile)
+- `@dungeon public link` to get a public link to a thread
+- Figure out how to allow private games in DMs

 To-dos: